NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 You learned about various methods that NuGet and [GitHub](/learn/modules/maintain-secure-repository-github/) provide that are available to you today to be more effective in viewing, managing, and monitoring your supply chain.

+To secure your package feeds, see [3 Ways to Mitigate Risk When Using Private Package Feeds](https://azure.microsoft.com/en-us/resources/3-ways-to-mitigate-risk-using-private-package-feeds/).

 For more information about securing the world's software, see [The State of the Octoverse 2020 Security Report](https://octoverse.github.com/static/github-octoverse-2020-security-report.pdf).